chorman0773/PokemonSMS/Specifications/LuaGlobalLibraries.md

 ```

 1. The largest possible value.
 Defined as Infinity.
 2. The constant pi.
-The value shall be the result of the function `acos(1)`.
+The value shall be equal to the result of the function `acos(-1)`.
 3. The constant e.
-The value shall be the result of the function `exp(1)`.
+The value shall be equal to the result of the function `exp(1)`.

 ### Trigonometric Functions [lua.lib.math.trig] ###